AlexSunNik/Pruning-for-Better-Domain-Generalizability/readme.md

 Also used as the final project for the course Stanford CS 329D

 ## Introduction
-n this paper, we investigate whether we could use pruning as a reliable method to boost the generalization ability of the model.
+In this paper, we investigate whether we could use pruning as a reliable method to boost the generalization ability of the model.
 We found that existing pruning method like L2 can already